-Households of Low and Moderate Income who were impacted by the disaster are also at increased risk for homelessness.
-As such, it is anticipated that providing priority assistance to these residents will help to return currently homeless residents to a safe and adequate housing unit while preventing additional residents from becoming homeless.
 When conducting the Unmet Needs Assessment, Richland County reviewed the best available data to determine areas with concentrations of Low and Moderate income residents, disabilities, and other vulnerabilities that were most impacted by the disaster.
 During the implementation of its housing programs, Richland County will use this information to conduct targeted outreach to these populations and neighborhoods to ensure information on CDBG-DR funded housing programs is available.
 Richland County will work with a network of non-profit organizations and volunteers to ensure information is disseminated to Low and Moderate income neighborhoods in need of housing assistance.

-4.4.1 Current Programs to Assist Homeless, Low Income and Other Special Needs
+4.4.1 Assistance for the Homeless, Low Income and Other Special Needs